Franchise Marketing Playbook

 Paid media marketing helps franchises generate leads and expand their audience.
 However, if a paid strategy is not carefully planned and executed, the corporate office may compete with local franchise owners for impressions and clicks.

 To avoid this wasteful problem, the corporate office can focus on paid media campaigns that raise general brand awareness.
-Local franchise owners should focus their paid media efforts on the specific products, services, and other value that people in their community want.
+Local franchise owners should focus their paid media efforts on the specific products, services and other values that people in their community want.
 This involves geographically bound campaigns built around specific keywords and interests.

 This guide explores all the details of managing paid advertising for your franchise, system wide.